The Secret Behind World of Warcraft's Long-Lasting Popularity

 WoW has beautiful graphics and art style (please forget the Feralas trees for a moment, will you?).
-The graphics engine may not be the most up-to-date but from what I've seen, it is continuously getting updated by each expansion, but most importantly, I like the art style a lot.
+The graphics engine may not be the most up-to-date one, but from what I've seen, it is continuously getting updated by each expansion, but most importantly, I like WoW's art style a lot.
 No other game I saw, even the ones that would be considered as most up-to-date in terms of graphics, do not attract me as WoW's art style does.
 Each zone has its own character, its own unique feeling to it.
 Also with the updated character/NPC models, I think it got just prettier.
 From some comments I read on the forums, I know that there are many others who think like I do about the graphics of WoW.

 You can practically change anything you want about the user interface, and I believe having that much customizability, and considering so many addons that make things a lot easier, make the game more enjoyable.

-There are some zones that I visit from time to time just to listen to their soundtracks.
+There are some zones that I visit from time to time just to listen to their amazing soundtracks.
 I know there are others who do the same thing.
 The game has some of the most beautiful music/soundtrack compositions I have heard in a game.

 Live World, NPCs, Fun Factor